shadowed1/ChromeOS_PowerControl/README.md

 __How to Install:__

 - Go to Releases and download ChromeOS_BatteryControl_Installer wherever you want.
-- and run it in VT-2 or with sudo enabled in crosh.
+- Run it in VT-2 or with sudo enabled in crosh.

-`
- sudo bash ChromeOS_BatteryControl_Installer.sh`
+`sudo bash ChromeOS_BatteryControl_Installer.sh`

 - This will install ChromeOS_BatteryControl to /sys/local/bin.
+- Run the uninstaller.sh file in /sys/local/bin/ChromeOS_BatteryControl to uninstall.

 - __Credits:__